-The 2015B Bonds - The 2015B Bonds will be secured by the subaccount in the Debt Service Reserve Account that also secures the 2006A through 2015A Bonds (the "Subaccount").
-The Subaccount is funded by cash in the amount of \$192,115,269, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding fiscal years on the Outstanding Bonds.
-For the 2015B Bonds, the incremental Debt Service Reserve Requirement funded by a cash contribution from the Turnpike into the Subaccount, totals \$12,560,724.55.
+The 2017A Bonds - The 2017A Bonds will be secured by the subaccount in the Debt Service Reserve Account that also secures the 2006A through 2016C Bonds (the "Subaccount").
+The Subaccount is funded by cash in the amount of \$175,078,076, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding fiscal years on the Outstanding Bonds.
+No bond proceeds will be required to fund the Debt Service Reserve Requirement.

-The Subaccount is also funded by debt service surety bonds totaling \$173,807,394 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$77,501,575; MBIA Insurance Corporation ("MBIA") in the amount of \$58,983,344; Assured Guaranty Municipal Corp. ("AG Muni", formerly Financial Security Assurance, Inc.) in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$12,748,075.
+The Subaccount is also funded by debt service surety bonds totaling \$190,879,187 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$84,763,631; MBIA Insurance Corporation ("MBIA") in the amount of \$59,394,551; Assured Guaranty Municipal Corp. ("AG Muni", formerly Financial Security Assurance, Inc.) in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$22,146,605.
 As a result of downgrades of these insurers, the Turnpike was required to provide additional reserve funding.
 The Subaccount is now fully funded with cash.